theKashey/react-focus-lock/README.md

 - Modal dialogs.
 You can not leave it with "Tab", ie do a "tab-out".
 - Focused tasks.
 It will aways brings you back, as you can "lock" user inside a component.
-- You have to lock _every_ modal dialog, that's what `a11y` is asking for.
+- Any any other case, when you have to lock user _intention_ and _focus_, if that's what `a11y` is asking for.

 ### Trusted
 Trusted by